 - The surface area of hypertext is surreptitiously huge.
 I would set out to write something without the faintest sense of how much effort it would take, in part due to raw overhead, but mainly because there's an invisible dimension that absorbs all your effort.

 Conventional documents are simultaneously bigger and smaller—or, perhaps, thinner—than comparable hypertext networks.
 Due to the constraint that all parts of an essay, for example, have to show up on the page, it has a relatively well-defined scope.
 Hypermedia, by contrast, has an infinite number of nooks and crannies in which to sock away more stuff.
-With some experience, it is actually reasonable to expect the amount of work involved in any hyperdocument to be proportional to the square of a comparable ordinary text.
-The formal reason has to do with graph theory, but the intuition is that there’s another dimension that we can’t see when we’re looking at a document—itself strictly-speaking a one-dimensional object—because we’re looking “down” at that second dimension edgewise.
+It is actually reasonable to expect the amount of work involved in any hyperdocument to be proportional to the square of a comparable ordinary text.
+The formal reason has to do with graph theory, but the intuition is that there's another dimension that we can't see when we're looking at a document—itself strictly-speaking a one-dimensional object—because we're looking “down” at that second dimension edgewise.

 - The tooling and infrastructure I had written got quite a workout.
 In some cases it was because there was a particular effect I wanted to achieve that I hadn't previously anticipated in the tooling, in others because I was trying to fit together parts that hadn't previously been put together, and others still because of reconciling changes with third parties.
 As I wrote elsewhere, I probably stepped on every rake in the system, but the good news is, I'm now out of rakes.

 - There is all sorts of hidden work in the final presentation.
 Once you create all the parts and gather them up, it might not be immediately obvious how to arrange them.
 You will need time to do a final curatorial packaging of the artifact.
 This could be palliated somewhat by establishing a set of archetypal hypermedia artifacts, but those archetypes are only going to be identified by stumbling around in the dark.